FriendlyUser/astro-tech-blog/src/pages/posts/tech/uploading_videos_in_youtube_through_the_api.md

 Afterwards you can just upload your video, I like the existing settings for the script as it allows for easy upload and then editing of the video.

+For a sample video you can view https://www.youtube.com/watch?v=N2UPkTKd15g

 ## References

 * https://github.com/FriendlyUser/auto_youtube_caption_system